Prodromos23/django-app-cf-final-project/README.md

 # django-app-cf-final-project
-A django application for the final project.
+Django application for the final project.